What is Plique à Jour and the Plique a Jour Technique

 Miniature stain glass window effect in jewelry.
 Frames of metal holding enamel, with no backing, thus allowing the light to come through.
 Developed in France and Italy early in the 14th century.
-There are several methods of plique à jour.
+There are several methods to create plique à jour.

 This jewel of plique a jour is a method of pierced metal.
-Most artists will use this method with the aid of Klyre Fire, a glue substance, to help hold in the powdered enamels before firing.
-This jewel is created in 18k gold sheet of 22 ga.
+Most artists will use this method with the aid of Klyre Fire, a glue substance, to help hold in the powdered enamels in place before firing.
+This jewel was created in 18k gold sheet of 22 ga.
 The use of gold gives you more strength and allows you to create jewels in a thinner gauge.

 The Bird of Paradise Pendant is more involved.
-I want to show where you can go with pliqué a jour.
-Here I have chased the Bird of Paradise in 18k gold sheet of 16 ga. and cut away the negative space.
+I have chased the Bird of Paradise in 18k gold sheet of 16 ga. and cut away the negative space.
 I used 18k flat wire to make the leaves and soldered them in place with hard solder.
 With such large open spaces the use of foils aid in holding the enamel in place, until fired, then the foil is removed.
-The stone setting took place before the enameling.
-Less worry of cracking your enameled piece.
+In this jewel the stone setting took place before the enameling.
+Less worry of cracking your enameled piece after firing.

 This is a pair of cloisonné earrings with a drop of plique à jour leaves and a ruby.
 I would never get a stone cut like this much less be able to afford it.
 The leaves above the ruby are made in 18k gold, 18 ga sheet pierced and sawn out, then filled with enamels.
 Again foil is used to support the enamel while firing.